vamshikrishnagoudT/task-management-api/README.md

 Task Management API
-A RESTful API for managing users, projects, and tasks using Flask and PostgreSQL, built for Briskcovey Technologies Pvt.
-Ltd.
+A RESTful API for managing users, projects, and tasks using Flask and PostgreSQL
-Features

 Users: Create, list (paginated), retrieve, and delete users (with constraints for active tasks).
 Projects: Create, list (paginated), retrieve, and list project tasks (paginated).